 - Major deliverables and subprojects: here the major deliverables of the project or program are used as the first level of decomposition.
 This is the approach we used for the Car example above.

 - Subprojects executed outside the project team: you can think of this as being like streams within a program.
 For example, if on one stream is to roll out the product globally, then the rollout project manager can define the WBS for this component.
 Often a subproject will be contracted out.

 - Project phases: using this technique, each phase of the project would be listed in the first level of decomposition, with the deliverables of each phase listed in the next level.
 This is the approach we used for the Project example previously.

 - Combination approach: this is a combination of the organizational methods, for example, you might have subprojects listed on the first level, with the major deliverables of each listed on the 2nd level.

 Don’t go crazy when creating your Work Breakdown Structures.
 What you’re trying to do is define the work of the project or program so you can easily plan, manage and control that work.
 You should only decompose the plan to a level that allows you to achieve this aim.

 WBS and Agile

 Having read this far, you may well be thinking that work breakdown structures are very old fashioned and don’t apply to Agile.
 However, WBS equally applies to Agile.
 An agile WBS is organized around end-user functionality.
 Here, features are decomposed into Epics, Epics into User Stories, and User Stories are decomposed into Functionality which can be implemented within a single iteration.
 Because an individual user story is atomic, stories can be added or removed from the WBS provided the sum of the work can still be implemented within one sprint.

-At this point I think I should add a personal note on this.
-This is theory of Agile work breakdown structures, but I don’t in practice think it is necessary to do this, as most Agile methods effectively make this a duplication of effort.
+At this point, I think I should add a personal note on this.
+This is the theory of Agile work breakdown structures, but I don’t in practice think it is necessary to do this, as most Agile methods effectively make this a duplication of effort.